UBC-MDS/tech_salary_predictor_canada_us/README.md

 -   Khalid Abdilahi
 -   Vera Cui

-Demo of a data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia.

 ### About

 The aim of this project is to allow tech employees in Canada to get a